The Inner Basin Trail is one of the premier hikes on the San Francisco Peaks.

 When To Visit

-The road may open early or late depending on the lingering spring snow pack and whether it’s an early winter, but in general, late May to mid-October is the best time to visit.
+Lockett Meadow Road may open early or late depending on the lingering spring snow pack and whether it’s an early winter.
+In general, late May to mid-October is the best time to visit the Inner Basin and Lockett Meadow.

-June, July, and August are the best times to see wildflowers, while late September to mid-October is the window for the aspens to put on their autumn show.
+June, July, and August are the best times to see Inner Basin’s wildflowers, while late September to mid-October is the window for the aspens to put on their autumn show.

 Monsoon season typically runs late June to mid-September, which can make thunderstorms a threat most afternoons.
 Always carry rain gear in the summer months, even if you arrive to clear skies in the morning.
 If using the Inner Basin Trail to access the high peaks or the upper sections of the Weatherford Trail, be sure to get below the treeline by noon to minimize lightning danger.